-First, lets understand why Google penalizes websites.
-It is because of two reasons; using black hat SEO, that is manipulative methods and providing a low quality experience to users who visit your site.
-Manipulative methods may include both on site and off site techniques.
-On site techniques refer to the methods within the technical set up of the site.
-Off site techniques refer to the back links, which is used primarily by Google to determine the standing of the site.
+First, let’s understand why Google penalizes websites.
+It is because of two reasons; using black hat SEO, which is manipulative methods and providing a low-quality experience to users who visit your site.
+Manipulative methods may include both on-site and off-site techniques.
+On-site techniques refer to the methods within the technical set up of the site.
+Off-site techniques refer to the backlinks, which are used primarily by Google to determine the standing of the site.
 A penalty can either be manual or an algorithmic one.
-A manual penalty happens when someone from the Google team reviews your site and deems it to be penalized, if it does not meet with Google’s guidelines.
+A manual penalty happens when someone from the Google team reviews your site and deems it to be penalized if it does not meet with Google’s guidelines.
 An algorithmic penalty happens because of Panda and Hummingbird updates.

-In my personal opinion, it is more of a boon than bane.
+In my personal opinion, are Google Algorithms a boon than bane?
 How?
-Lets discuss a few things to back my point up.
+Let’s discuss a few things to back my point up

-Allows fresh content – Being constantly under the threat of Penguin, Panda and HummingBird makes a SEO marketer more consistent with the content on their pages.
-Google specifically uses these algorithms to eliminate pages with low quality content.
-It gives the SEO an ‘inspiration’ to constantly update their pages with engaging content, hence allowing more traffic and contented users, which ultimately helps increase the overall rating of the page.
-It allows the SEO to not only release better content, but also update their old content, if they want their old pages not to be penalized.
+Allows fresh content – Being constantly under the threat of Penguin, Panda, and HummingBird makes an SEO marketer more consistent with the content on their pages.
+The objective of these Google algorithms is to eliminate pages with low-quality content.
+It gives the SEO an ‘inspiration’ to constantly update their pages with engaging content, hence allowing more traffic and content users, which ultimately helps increase the overall rating of the page.
+It allows the SEO to not only release better content but also update their old content if they want their old pages not to be penalized.

-Removal of unnecessary links – If Google finds that their are just too many useless links on your site or on other sites which lead to yours, it can be penalized.
+Removal of unnecessary links – If Google finds that there are just too many useless links on your site or on other sites that lead to yours, it can be penalized.
 Until last year this was not a problem, but now Google is taking special care towards this issue.
-All in all it helps.
+All in all, it helps.
 How?
 I believe that having two or three good quality links is better than having one hundred irrelevant ones.
-These links lead users to unnecessary pages which are not relevant to them, thereby decreasing the overall feasibility of your site.
-To avoid all this, a SEO marketer must take special care as to what links are being used on the web page.
+These links lead users to unnecessary pages that are not relevant to them, thereby decreasing the overall feasibility of your site.
+To avoid all this, an SEO marketer must take special care as to what links are being used on the web page.

-Helps keep a tab on your page – Sometimes, Malware can cause a lot of problems.
+It helps keeping a tab on your page – Sometimes, Malware can cause a lot of problems.
 You might not even be aware when a Malware has hit your page, causing useless ads and links to pop up when your page is opened.
 When a user hits your page and faces such Malware, which is generally linking to pornography and gambling, they might get irritated and leave your page.
-Even if your site is offering a good content and information, such pop ups can ruin the overall hits on your site and give Google algorithms a chance to strike at it.
+Even if your site is offering a good content and information, such pop-ups can ruin the overall hits on your site and give Google algorithms a chance to strike at it.

 Overall, I think that progress is not possible without deviation from the norm, and until now, during the early age of SEO, malpractices are being used to boost the search optimization.
-Black hat SEO might not be visible to the eye of the user, but it cannot escape the all seeing eye of Google.
-It might seem like the difficult path, which it is, but it is the correct way of going about things.
-Google does not want to trouble SEOs, on the contrary it aims at providing with a satisfactory user experience, and all these penalties imposed give SEO the encouragement to take care of such problems and meet with the Google guidelines.
-If followed, it can considerably give your site traffic a boost and also gain a goodwill with your users.
+Black hat SEO might not be visible to the eye of the user, but it cannot escape the all-seeing eye of Google.
+It might seem like a difficult path, which it is, but it is the correct way of going about things.
+Google does not want to trouble SEOs, on the contrary, it aims at providing a satisfactory user experience, and all these penalties imposed give SEO the encouragement to take care of such problems and meet with the Google guidelines.
+If followed, it can considerably give your site traffic a boost and also gain goodwill with your users.